wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 ## Run a Validation on a subset of a Data Asset

 If you've [defined a Batch](/cloud/expectations/manage_expectations.md#optional-define-a-batch), you can run a Validation on the latest Batch of data, or you can select a specific year, year and month, or year, month, and day period for the Validation.
-If a Batch is defined, Batch information appears on the Data Asset **Metrics** page and on the **Validations** page in the **Batches & run history** pane.
+If a Batch is defined, Batch information appears on the **Validations** page in the **Batches & run history** pane.

 To run a Validation for a specific Batch, do the following: